What are nut butters?

 Recommended reading: Discover the possibilities of nut pastes

-Consumption trends of nut pastes
+Consumption trends of nut butters

 The Institute of Food Technologists notes that as more consumers choose to eat vegetarian or vegan food, their expectations of plant-based products increase.
 Better taste, texture and colour, clean label, high protein, sustainability… the list of “must-have” attributes continues to grow.